craig-r-taylor/DotNetCoreDemoWebApiApplication/README.md

 TODO:

-Add interfaces for the actions
+Add interfaces for the actions and set some actions to Not Implemented.

 Add DTO's so we can also persist: created date, modified date, is deleted, etc.

+Basic security and users

 Try out Kestrel instead of IIS Express